OxWearables/wearable-teaching/_posts/2021-11-22-prac2-data-analytics.md

 # Practical 2: Processing accelerometer data
 In this practical, you will process data collected from your accelerometer.

-## 0. Tools needed
+## Tools needed
 * [Conda](https://docs.conda.io/projects/conda/en/latest/user-guide/install/index.html) /[Virtualenv](https://docs.python-guide.org/dev/virtualenvs/) to manage depedencies
 * Java 8+: Download jdk-17 [here](https://www.oracle.com/java/technologies/downloads/#jdk17-mac).
 If you are on a Mac machine,
 make sure to select the right distribution for the chip you have.
 For m1 chips, get arm64.
 For intel chips, get x64.

 ## 1. Setup and installation
-First we need to install package that can pre-process your accelerometer data.
+First we need to install a package that can pre-process your accelerometer data.
 To do this, activate your virtual environment either using conda or virtualenv.

 ### Conda activation
 ```shell